diogo-mustachio-barros/diogo-mustachio-barros.github.io/_portfolio/9-better-metro-api.md

 status: active
 toc: true
 #repo: https://github.com/freest-lang/freest-language
----
+abstract: |
   Providing a better Metro API through Web REST using Java Spring.
 This new API caches information
     server-side and exposes clearer and more direct calls for information.
+---